Slamy/Wiki_MiSTer/emu---Top-Level-of-a-MiSTer-core.md

 ## Single and Dual SDRAM interface

 For full understanding of the SDRAM interface you will need to look at the specifications for the SDRAM chip.
-Also, the [hardware](https://github.com/MiSTer-devel/Hardware_MiSTer) may be useful.
+Also, the [hardware](https://github.com/MiSTer-devel/Hardware_MiSTer) may be useful, here is the [Schematic](https://github.com/MiSTer-devel/Hardware_MiSTer/blob/master/releases/sdram_xsds_2.9.pdf).
 It is useful to look through some code that already runs on MiSTer:

 Some example SDRAM modules:
 * single port direct usage: [Gameboy](https://github.com/MiSTer-devel/Gameboy_MiSTer/blob/master/rtl/sdram.sv)